 Minister Of State At Ministry Of Foreign Affairs Meets Deputy Prime Minister Of Lebanon

-(MENAFN- Gulf Times) HE Minister of State at the Ministry of Foreign Affairs, Dr. Mohammed bin Abdulaziz bin Saleh Al Khulaifi met Monday with Deputy Prime Minister of the sisterly Republic of Lebanon, Dr. Tarek Mitri on the margin of the 2025 Global Security Forum.
+Doha, Qatar: Minister of State at the Ministry of Foreign Affairs HE Dr. Mohammed bin Abdulaziz bin Saleh Al Khulaifi met Monday with Deputy Prime Minister of the sisterly Republic of Lebanon HE Dr. Tarek Mitri on the margin of the 2025 Global Security Forum.

 Discussion during the meeting dealt with cooperation relations between the two countries and ways to support and develop them, in addition to a number of regional and international issues of common interest.